iamgrewal7/FreshFarmEats/README.md

 ### To deploy the function
 1. Validate the function by running it locally first.
-2. Push it github.
+2. Push it to github.
 Github actions will deploy the function